 LAKE COUNTY HOLDUP DELAYS

 VUTING RESULT

 By Mary Beth Schneider and Maureen Groppe

-Sen. Hillary Rodham Clintor Sen. Hillary Rodham Clinton squaked out a critical razor-thin victory in Indiana's presidential primary Tuesday but lost North Carolina's primary, a split decision that left her no closer to overcoming Sen. Barack Obama in the race for the Democratic nomination.
+Sen. Hillary Rodham Clintor Sen. Hiliary Kodnam Clinton squeaked out a critical razor-thin victory in Indiana's presi-dential primary Tuesday but lost North Carolina's primary, a split decision that left her no closer to overcoming Sen. Ba-rack Obama in the race for the

+rack Obama in the race for the Democratic nomination.
 With 99 percent of the votes counted, Clinton was clinging to a narrow 51 percent to 49 percent lead.
-Only about 22,000 votes out of about 12 million cast separated her and Obama.
+Only about 22,000 votes out of about 1.2 million cast separated her and Obama.

 and Obama.